More about This Topic

-Oftentimes, a Chicago, Illinois family law lawyer will suggest to his client that he or she provide a “limited scope appearance.”
+Oftentimes, a Chicago, Illinois family law lawyer will suggest to his client they can do the case on a “limited scope appearance.”
 A limited scope appearance is exactly what it sounds like: an appearance by an attorney in a case for a very specific issue or hearing, and not for the entirety of the case.
 Illinois’ Rules of Professional Conduct 1.2(c) allows attorneys to represent clients for a limited purpose or for a specific issue, such as a hearing.

 So, you may have an emergency hearing pending but you can’t find an attorney who will do the whole case for you so you consider an attorney for just the hearing or a “limited scope appearance.”
-Or, more foolishly, you may hire an attorney on a limited scope basis to reduce costs.
+Or, more foolishly, you may hire an attorney on a limited scope basis to reduce costs as most limited-scope attorneys work on a flat-fee basis.

 If an attorney is representing a client in a limited scope, procedurally, the attorney is required to file a Notice of Limited Scope Appearance that identifies the aspects of the proceeding that are subject to the limited scope representation.
 Ill.
 S. Ct.
 R. 13(c)(6).